 There are so many ways to enjoy fresh summer vegetables but the easiest has to be to just roast them and then top them with your favorite all-natural tomato spread from Elli & Manos!
 If you want to get a little fancier, try them baked in individual ramekins for a special veggie side dish.

 One of my most beloved memories is eating a dish made with a simple tomato sauce and scrambled eggs.
 We call it “strapatsáda” and some people add a little green pepper in it, too, or feta cheese to give it extra flavor.
 It makes for a quick, tasty lunch, even better with fresh, crusty bread.
-Try it out!
+Here is our baked eggs recipe!

 Greek Salad is a true summer staple, a part of every meal, a refreshing and flavorful antidote to the hot summer days and nights.
-We actually call ita horiatiki salata in Greek, “a village salad”, perhaps because the best vegetables would come from the countryside, where food is so often simple yet incredibly tasty.
-If you want the real deal, this is it.
+We actually call ita horiatiki salatain Greek, “a village salad”, perhaps because the best vegetables would come from the countryside, where food is so often simple yet incredibly tasty.
+If you want the real deal, this is the real Greek salad.